-8.1.1 A reduced operational corridor width of 60 m has been assessed for the area of native broadleaved woodland.
-Prior to the construction phase these areas will be assessed for further selective felling to
+8.1.1 A reduced operational corridor width of 60 m has been assessed for the areas of native broadleaved woodland.
+Prior to the construction phase these areas will be assessed for further selective felling to identify if greater tree retention can be achieved.
+This will be dependent on the requirements of the development project and in particular the safety of OHL wiring operations.

-7 Detailed Aspect method of Scoring (DAMS) Ref.
+Detailed Aspect method of Scoring (DAMS) Ref.
 Forest Research, "Forest Gales software programme" and Forestry Commission Leaflet 85 "Windthrow Hazard Classification"